-Pro tip: be really really specific when you create your lists of weekly or daily goals.
-It’s much easier to complete a task called “reach out to two contacts on LinkedIn” rather than “Network on LinkedIn”.
+Pro tip: Be really really specific when you create your lists of weekly or daily goals.
+It’s much easier to complete a task called “reach out to two contacts on LinkedIn” rather than “network on LinkedIn”.

 2. Create a daily routine

 Speaking of being hard at work all day, it’s really important that you create a daily routine for yourself.
-For instance set aside a specific amount of hours to writing and sending job applications.
+For instance set aside a specific amount of hours to write and send job applications.
 This could be from 9 a.m. to 3 p.m.
 This will allow you to have a sense of routine and after 3 pm you can let go of the day’s work and enjoy your freetime without feeling guilty.

 Let me give you an example.
 Your Monday could look like this: